z-shell/zsh-select/README.md

 Simply copy file `zsh-select` to any `bin` directory such as `/usr/local/bin`.
 The package is also available as plugin. `zsh-select` will be available in interactive `Zsh` sessions only when using this method.
 Nevertheless, integration with `Vim` and other uses will simply work when `Zsh` is your main shell.
+Also, plugin managers often allow easy updates.

 ## Integration with Vim